-Over the summer we surveyed Eugene residents, with the help of the Turell Group, to better understand perceptions of our parks and recent maintenance improvements made possible through the 2018 Levy funding.
-1,271 people completed the survey including 11 in a Spanish language version.
+Over the summer we surveyed Eugene residents, with the help of Turell Group, to better understand perceptions of our parks and recent maintenance improvements made possible through the levy funding.
+Of the 1,172 respondents, 1,169 responded to the English version of the survey, and 4 were submitted through the Spanish version.

 We found that Eugene loves our parks and they are important to the quality of life of nearly all survey respondents.